DashineePARMANUM/Data_Projects_Portfolio/README.md

 # Data Projects Portfolio

 Welcome to my Data Projects Portfolio!
-Here, you can explore most of the projects I've worked on, most of which are self-directed.
+Here, you can explore projects I've worked on, most of which are self-directed.

 ## About